Only Dominican Restaurant

 More Than a Movie Set

 I have no pics of the quirksters who were scattered about.
 That's my name for Marfa's special quirky-hipster characters.
-They are mostly artists and musicians, who have left bigger cities like Austin and NY, to open galleries, studios and restaurants in this small dusty town.
+Many are artists and musicians, who have left bigger cities like Austin and NY, to open galleries, studios and restaurants in this small dusty town.
 They often have a few children in tow, with perfectly faded overalls and cute peasant dresses with striped tights...adorable, free spirit kiddos!
 These slightly older, carefree, quirkster parents would be sad to know that what I observed, sort of reminded me of Country Club Kids... who run around like they own the place, while the parents socialize.
 Amusing!

 A Good People Encounter!